hotelcaliforniabm/duxel/README.md

 ## Components
 All files (.skp) are created with Sketchup, but I have also provided DXF (line NOT mesh) files for easy import into other CAD Software.

+The node sheet dxf files are ready to be sent over to your fabricator of choice.
+I recommend letting them know that sheets are meant to be slid together so that they get the machine setup with the right tolerance.
+You will need a 1/4" diameter drill bit or otherwise you will have to modify the files.

 ### Node sheet
 We have been using 3/5 marine grade plywood (and I recommend you do too, because I have tried to use cheaper stuff).
 Therefore all of our designs assume 3/4in material.